Benjay77/RemoteSensingInterpretationFramework/README.md

-# RemoteSensingInterpretationFramework
+# SemanticSegmentation-Framework
-the framework of Remote Sensing Interpretation
+the framework of Semantic Segmentation